videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 ###### 2. useParticipant Hook

-`useParticipant` hook is responsible for handling all the properties and events of one particular participant joined in the meeting.
+The `useParticipant` hook is responsible for handling all the properties and events of one particular participant joined in the meeting.
 It will take participantId as argument.

 ```js title="useParticipant Hook"
 const { webcamStream, micStream, webcamOn, micOn } = useParticipant(